NaturailyShopify/Naturaily-netlify/_posts/2019-08-19-multiprocessing-in-ruby-a-good-alternative-to-threads.md

 Everyone should take some time to consider the question – does my project really need multiple processes?
 Multi-process applications can generate many more problems and are harder to implement.
 Make sure you are aware of what you do and why you do it.

-It’s also good to know a bit about the operation system – how will the new processes be scheduled?
+It’s also good to know a bit about the operating system – how will the new processes be scheduled?
 Why are they scheduled in this particular way?
 But if you want to try, it’s always worth checking if the pros and cons of multiprocessing are in line with business and technological requirements. `Thread.new` seems to be safer and has fewer potential issues, so if you really need parallelisation, you should also consider using JRuby or Rubinius.